google/zetasql/docs/data-manipulation-language.md

 **RESULT:** New singer, Catalina Smith, added to table.

-Try to add a singer, but only if the `SingerId` is not already in the table.
+Try to add a singer, but only if the `SingerId` isn't already in the table.

 ```
 INSERT OR IGNORE INTO Singers